Holistic Human Support Webs – One Community Weekly Progress Update #591

 The Git-R-Done Team’s summary, covering their work on the Highest Good Network software, was managed Sushmitha Prathap (Software Developer) and includes Youyou Zhang (Software Developer).
 The Highest Good Network software is how we’ll be managing and objectively measuring our process for holistic human support webs across our social architecture, construction, production, and maintenance processes.

 Youyou claimed a new task to fix a bug on the frontend UI.
 While working on it, she encountered a console error from the development branch unrelated to her code.
 She reported the issue on Slack and is awaiting a response.
-She then focused on reviewing pull requests, approving PR 2448, a unit test for the Project page, and requesting changes for PR 2442, which adds a button to switch between dark and light modes.
+She furthered the creation of holistic human support webs as she then focused on reviewing pull requests, approving PR 2448, a unit test for the Project page, and requesting changes for PR 2442, which adds a button to switch between dark and light modes.
 See the Highest Good Society and Highest Good Network pages for more on how this relates to holistic human support webs.
 See the collage below for the team’s work this week.

 Git-R-Done, Highest Good Network, Holistic Human Support Webs, One Community Weekly Progress Update #591, Highest Good Network software, Git-R-Done Team, holistic human support webs, social architecture, frontend UI bug fix, reviewing pull requests, console error development branch, dark and light mode switch, unit test Project page, Highest Good Society